adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

   get relatedQueryParameters() {
     // Yup object which defines middleware related req.query parameters, allows to validate and get those parameters in req.appInfo.query relative to the route in which the middleware is declared return yup.object().shape({
-      limit: yup.number() // For example
+      limit: yup.number(), // For example
     });
   }